Christina Riesselman: Early life and education

-After completing her bachelor's degree at the University of Nebraska-Lincoln in Geology and English in 2001, Riesselman spent time at the Joint Oceanographic Institution in Washington DC, then moved to Stanford for her PhD which was completed in 2011.
+After completing her bachelor's degree at the University of Nebraska–Lincoln in Geology and English in 2001, Riesselman spent time at the Joint Oceanographic Institution in Washington DC, then moved to Stanford for her PhD which was completed in 2011.

 Career

 Following postdoctoral work as a Research Scientist with the US Geological Survey, she moved to the University of Otago, New Zealand in 2013.

 Riesselman uses diatom micropaleontology and stable isotope geochemistry in marine sediments to examine the evolution of the Antarctic cryosphere through the Cenozoic.
 She also participates in collaborative investigations into the modern controls on phytoplankton community structure.

-Riesselman with her husband, Chris Moy, a University of Otago paleoclimatologist, are among the 30 researchers on the JOIDES Resolution.
-The aim of the voyage, according to Reisselman, is to figure out how ocean circulation behaved during past warmer climates, up to three million years ago.
+Riesselman with her husband, Chris Moy, a University of Otago paleoclimatologist, were among the 30 researchers on a 2019 voyage of the JOIDES Resolution.
+The aim of the voyage, according to Reisselman, was to figure out how ocean circulation behaved during past warmer climates, up to three million years ago.

+In 2019 she was appointed co-Principal Investigator on a N.Z.
+Antarctic Science Platform project on Antarctic oceans.